Thinkwise/docs/docs/sf/code_review.md

 ## Assignments

-The *Assignments* tab page shows a cube with the number of code reviews that are assigned to a developer.
+The *Assignments* tab page shows an overview of the code review tasks that are assigned to a developer.

 ![code_review_assignments](assets/sf/code_review_assignments.png)
 *Assignments*